loganmarchione/docker-php-startpage/FEATURES.md

 ## Dark mode

 [Bootstrap 5.3.0](https://blog.getbootstrap.com/2023/05/30/bootstrap-5-3-0/) supports dark mode.
-Currently, the defaults is set to `dark`, but can be set `light` via a toggle.
+Currently, the default is set to `dark` (as God intended), but can be set to `light` via a toggle.

 ![Screenshot](https://raw.githubusercontent.com/loganmarchione/docker-php-startpage/master/screenshots/desktop_dark.png)